Skip to main content

 Implementing marketing automation can come with a certain degree of change management.
 What tips do you have for introducing a new tool or process to a pre-existing team?

 Try to achieve buy-in from the beginning.
 Get IT, sales and customer success excited about the marketing intelligence they’ll be able to use, and how it can help them in their day-to-day.
-Identify champions on these teams that can spend extra time with you in formulating what this tool will do for their departments before you release it to the broader team.
+Identify champions on these teams that can spend extra time with you in formulating what this marketing management tool will do for their departments before you release it to the broader team.
 Ensure you are keeping these teams up to date on progress, and pulling them in for brainstorming the strategy around these tools.
 Again, if this can support a shared reporting environment, and can help the teams focus on the same goals, life becomes easier managing through this type of change.

 I have seen teams implement tools by themselves, and without including these other teams in the decision and implementation process they typically silo themself and push others away, unless it is coming from a C-level mandate.
 It is much easier if you can push the change through inclusively and organically.